logzio/logz-docs/_source/logzio_collections/_log-sources/aws-waf.md

   - security
 ---

-If you're using AWS WAF as a web application firewall you can ship its alerts to Logz.io to integrate it with your Cloud SIEM.
+If you're using AWS WAF as a web application firewall, you can ship its alerts to your Logz.io Cloud SIEM.

 You can review the AWS WAF resources in your Logz.io Cloud SIEM account, under the pre-configured [security rules](https://app.logz.io/#/dashboard/security/rules/rule-definitions?from=0&sortBy=updatedAt&sortOrder=DESC&search=falco) and [dashboards](https://app.logz.io/#/dashboard/security/research/dashboards?) to get you started.